On Living Softly, and Not Having a Big Stick

 love what it loves.

-It’s taken me decades to shed some of the layers of protection I donned in the early years of my life, and I’m sure I won’t be done for decades more.
-In the interim I’ve learned to treasure softness–the sleek fur of my kitten, cozy fabrics, pliant couches, easy breezes, tender hearts, quiet ways, gentle women and, yes, gentle men.
+It’s taken me decades to shed some layers of protection I donned in the early years of my life, and I’m sure I won’t be done shedding for decades more.
+In the interim I’ve learned to treasure softness–the sleek fur of my kitten, cozy fabrics, pliant couches, easy breezes, tender hearts, quiet ways, the caresses of gentle men and, yes, gentle women.
 Even the curves of my own form.
-I still prefer people who’ve earned their stripes but I most treasure those who remain open and receptive in the face of life’s greatest challenges.
-I regard softness as the ultimate state now, the very embodiment of Mary (both Marys) and all the divine feminine energies to whom I most frequently pray.
-I even, dare I say it, love the softness of the girl in that mug shot—the fissures in her veneer, the not-entirely suppressed sensitivity that, rather than being her weakness, ended up being her saving grace.
+I still prefer people who’ve earned their stripes but I most treasure those who’ve remained open and receptive in the face of life’s greatest challenges.
+Now I regard softness as the ultimate goal, the embodiment of Mary (both Marys) and all the divine feminine energies to whom I most frequently pray.